laffra/hurry/README.md

 ## Installation

 The extension has been submitted to the the Google Chrome Store.
-While it is being reviewed install by hand as follows:
+While it is being reviewed, you can install it by hand as follows:
 - Clone this repository to your local machine
 - Open chrome://extensions
 - Switch to Developer Mode